spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Configuration.md

 For large files it is necessary to split batch requests and not to send them all at once.
 This batchSize option enables you to control the number of records processed in each batch request, which can help avoid memory issues and improve performance.

-When the number of lines in the Excel file exceeds the specified batchSize, the payload array is divided into equal parts, with each part containing the maximum number of lines specified by the batchSize.
+When the number of lines in the Spreadsheet file exceeds the specified batchSize, the payload array is divided into equal parts, with each part containing the maximum number of lines specified by the batchSize.
 The application then processes each part separately, sending batch requests to the backend server.

-The default value is 1,000, which means that when the number of lines in the Excel file exceeds 1,000, the payload array will be divided into equal parts, and each part will be sent as a separate batch request.
+The default value is 1,000, which means that when the number of lines in the Spreadsheet file exceeds 1,000, the payload array will be divided into equal parts, and each part will be sent as a separate batch request.

 If you set the batchSize to 0, the payload array will not be divided, and the entire array will be sent as a single batch request.